Seth Bullock: Later life and death

 Seth Bullock's grave at Mount Moriah Cemetery, Deadwood, South Dakota.

 Bullock's friendship with Roosevelt led to his becoming captain and commander of Troop A in the Cavalry regiment organized by Melvin Grigsby.
 The war ended before Bullock's troop left its training camp in Louisiana, and he returned to South Dakota.
 When Roosevelt became vice president under President William McKinley, he arranged the appointment of Bullock as the first forest supervisor of the Black Hills Reserve.
 After Roosevelt was elected president, Bullock organized 50 people (including Tom Mix) to ride in the inaugural parade in 1905.
-Roosevelt appointed Bullock U.S. U. S. Marshal for South Dakota in 1905 and President William Howard Taft reappointed him in 1909.
+Roosevelt appointed Bullock U. S. Marshal for South Dakota in 1905 and President William Howard Taft reappointed him in 1909.
 Roosevelt later selected Bullock as one of 18 officers (others included Frederick Russell Burnham, James R. Garfield, and John M. Parker) to raise a volunteer infantry division, Roosevelt's World War I volunteers, for service in France in 1917.

 Congress gave Roosevelt the authority to raise up to four divisions similar to the Rough Riders; however, as commander-in-chief, President Woodrow Wilson refused to use the volunteers and the unit was disbanded.
 After Roosevelt's death in January 1919, Bullock created a monument to him with the aid of the Black Hill Pioneers, dedicated on July 4, 1919, on Sheep Mountain, which was renamed Mount Roosevelt.

 Bullock died of colon cancer shortly thereafter, on September 23, 1919, at his home at 28 Van Buren Street in Deadwood.
 He is buried in Mount Moriah Cemetery in Deadwood, along with Wild Bill Hickok and Calamity Jane, with his grave facing Mount Roosevelt.
 Bullock's grave is more than 750 feet away from the main cemetery grounds.